SHEDOOMTC/Basic_Moco_1/README.md

 ## Course Requirements
 ## Modules

-The course is divided into nine (9) modules.
-Each module has a PDF document and a video recording of the tutorials including the practicals as a YouTube link.
+The course is divided into **nine (9) modules**.
+Each module has a **PDF document** and a **video recording** of the course, including the **practicals** as a **YouTube link**.

+A **capstone project** provides the opportunity to integrate all the knowledge and skills in all the modules.
+It will not be directly related to any single idea in the different modules; rather, it will be a complex real-world problem which will require you to apply your understanding of many concepts and practical skills from the different modules

 ## Basic Linux Module
 All supercomputing clusters today runs on **Linux servers**.
 Basic understanding of bash scripting is essential for a successful journey in computational modelling.
-Provides understanding of **File structures, basic bash commands, create and copy files, rename files, search for files, wildcards, remote connections**.
-Access the course **video here** and the **practical video here**.
+This module provides understanding of **File structures, basic bash commands, create and copy files, rename files, search for files, wildcards, remote connections**.
+Access the **[course video here](https://youtube.in)** and the **[practical video here](https://youtube.in)**.

+The PDF copy of the module is **[here](https://github.com/SHEDOOMTC/Basic_Moco_1/blob/main/Modules/Basic_Linux/Basic_Linux_for_life_sciences.pdf)**

 ## Basic Python Module
 ## Chemical Representantion and File Formats Module